CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/02-Create-a-react-web-app.md

 ## Introduction

-DESCRIPTION HERE
+Create a React Web App for demonstration purpose.

 [Solution for this challenge](../SolutionGuide/02-Create-a-react-web-app-solution.md)

 ## Goal

-GOAL HERE
+The goal is to have a React Web App ready to deploy to Azure.

-### Task 1: Task one comes here
+### Task 1: Install Create React App

-some text for task 1
+Prom PowerShell change to the solution folder and install create-react-app module in Node.

-### Task 2: Task 2 comes here
+### Task 2: Create a React Web App

-soem text for task 2
+Use the module create-react-app to create a react app.

-### Task 3: Task 3 here
+### Task 3: Delete unneccesary files from solution folder

-some text for task 3

-### Task 4: Task 4 comes here

-some text for task 4
+Delete the files not necessary to create the React Web App.

 ## Challenge Completed if

-- Something
-- Something
+- A React App with Hello World exists as deployable solution